Meet Love Island 2020 contestant Rebecca Gormley - the new girl set to stir up the villa

 Who is Rebecca’s celebrity crush?

+It’s perhaps who you weren’t considering, but Rebecca seems to be after a fictional character.

 “Christian Grey from Fifty Shades of Grey.
-He’s a man who knows what he wants.”
+He’s a man who knows what he wants,” she admitted.

 Which boys in the villa does Rebecca have her eye on and what’s her plan for them?